US STOCKS-Wall Street ends higher after bounce in oil prices

 Advancing issues outnumbered declining ones on the NYSE by 1,910 to 1,120, for a 1.71-to-1 ratio on the upside; on the Nasdaq, 1,426 issues fell, and 1,289 advanced for a 1.11-to-1 ratio favoring decliners.

-The benchmark S&P 500 posted five new 52-week highs and one new low; the Nasdaq Composite recorded 74 new highs and 32 new lows.
+The benchmark S&P 500 posted 5 new 52-week highs and 1 new low; the Nasdaq Composite was recording 74 new highs and 32 new lows.

 About 5.8 billion shares changed hands on U.S. exchanges, below the 6.1 billion daily average for the month to date, according to BATS Global Markets.
-(Editing by Jeffrey Benkoe, Nick Zieminski and James Dalgleish)
+(Editing by Jeffrey Benkoe and Nick Zieminski)